cetic/zwave2mqtt/addons/bash/README.md

-# Control ZWave to MQTT with commande line
+# Control ZWave to MQTT with command-line

-This tutorial explain how send and receive data from the ZWave network.
+This tutorial explains how to send and receive data from the ZWave network.
-To iteract with zwave2mqtt in command line, we use mosquitto clients.
+To interact with zwave2mqtt from the command line, we use mosquitto clients.

 ## Dependecies

-Install mosquitto clients tools :
+Install mosquitto clients tool :

 ```
 sudo bash install.sh